QuangSang/SceneBuilder/README.md

+Built with Unity 6 (6000.0.44f1)

 Architecture: I am using MVC architecture for this project.
 Note: I am using the Name to reference each character for simplicity but in real project it should be an a unique Id

   - Controllers:
-    - SceneBuilderManager : top level manager that is responsible for initializing the UIs, updating the scene data, spawning characters, containing all button click handler.
+    - **SceneBuilderManager** : top level manager that is responsible for initializing the UIs, updating the scene data, spawning characters, containing all button click handler.
 It also has references to all other managers
     - ScenePlayerManager: responsible for playing the scene
     - ResourceLoader: responsible for loading asset from Addressables
     - SceneLoader : responsbible for saving/loading a scene